 1. Confirm capacity before taking up new projects

 As a small agency, consultancy, or software team, every new project is an opportunity to grow your business.
 That’s why it’s hard to say no to new projects.

 However, your team is already stretched delivering existing projects.

-By taking on new projects without looking at your team’s schedule, you risk overworking your team, annoying existing customers, and fail to satisfy your new customers.
+By taking on new projects without looking at your team’s schedule, you risk overworking your team, annoying existing customers, and failing to satisfy your new customers.

 How do you get around the capacity planning challenge?

-Most small team project managers rely on either their memory, Excel sheets, or capacity planning tools.
+Most new project managers rely on either their memory, Excel sheets, or capacity planning tools.

 You can’t rely on memory alone.
 It’s hard to remember every detail.
 Simple things like keeping track of employee off-days and shared team schedules can trip your memory.

 However, spreadsheets are not very collaboration-friendly.
 Plus, they are not very efficient.
 You’ll have to look at multiple resource planning spreadsheets to track your team’s capacity.